MarcoPiatti/ims/run.md

 docker compose down
 ```

-To check the health and logs of your containers:
+To check the health and logs of the containers:

 ```bash
 docker compose ps